massgravel/massgrave.dev/hwid.md

 ## Command line Switches

--   This is applicable only in separate files version.
+-   This is applicable only in separate files versions.

--   If any parameter is used then script will automatically run in unattended mode.
+-   If any parameter is used then the script will automatically run in unattended mode.

--   To activate with Downlevel method (default),
+-   To activate with the Downlevel method (default),

 `"HWID_Activation.cmd" /a`

--   To only generate GenuineTicket.xml with Downlevel method (default),
+-   To only generate GenuineTicket.xml with the Downlevel method (default),

 `"HWID_Activation.cmd" /g`